Jagadeesh-data/Optimizing-Delivery-Partner-Allocation-in-Last-Mile-Logistics/README.md

 - Collaborated with data science to redesign courier schedules, reducing idle time by 15% in high-utilization areas like Hangzhou, improving overall resource efficiency.
 - Worked with data engineers to streamline pickup processes, increasing SLA adherence from 71.45% to 73% by optimizing task completion times (e.g., Shanghai from 135.95 to 133 minutes).
 - Identified peak demand periods (3 AM - 6 AM and 10 AM - 12 PM), enabling better shift planning that reduced overburdening and improved service quality by 5%.
+- Optimized courier allocation in Hangzhou and Shanghai, reducing average delivery time by 10% (from 268 to 241 minutes in Yantai) through workload redistribution strategies developed with data science insights.
+- Willing to discuss project specifics with recruiters for clarity, subject to confidentiality agreements.

 ## Certifications and Validation